EternalSirius/eternalsirius.github.io/contribution.md

 ### Society Activities

-- `TPC Member` in the 2025 24th International Symposium on Communications and Information Technologies (ISCIT).XS
+- `TPC Member` in the 2025 24th International Symposium on Communications and Information Technologies (ISCIT).

 - `TPC Member` in the 2025 IEEE 10th International Conference on Integrated Circuits, Design and Verification (ICDV).